-This guide explains how to set up the QuickTest Professional Web Add-in Extensibility SDK and use it to extend QuickTest support for third-party and custom Web controls.
+This guide explains how to set up QuickTest Professional Web Add-in Extensibility and use it to extend QuickTest support for third-party and custom Web controls.

-This guide assumes you are familiar with QuickTest functionality, and should be used together with the QuickTest Web Add-in Extensibility Toolkit Configuration Schema Help, QuickTest Professional Web Add-in Extensibility API Reference, and the QuickTest Test Object Schema Help that are provided in online Help format with the SDK installation (Start > Programs > QuickTest Professional > Extensibility > Documentation > Web Add-in Extensibility Help).

-These documents should also be used in conjunction with the HP QuickTest Professional User's Guide, the QuickTest Professional Web Add-in Guide, and the HP QuickTest Professional Object Model Reference (available with the QuickTest Professional installation).
+This guide assumes you are familiar with QuickTest functionality and should be used together with the QuickTest Professional Web Add-in Extensibility API Reference, the QuickTest Professional Web Add-in Extensibility Toolkit Configuration Schema Help, and the HP QuickTest Professional Test Object Schema Help provided in the Web Add-in Extensibility Help (Start > Programs > QuickTest Professional > Extensibility > Documentation > Web Add-in Extensibility Help).
+These documents should also be used in conjunction with the HP QuickTest Professional User Guide, the Web section of the HP QuickTest Professional Add-ins Guide, and the HP QuickTest Professional Object Model Reference (available with the QuickTest Professional installation (Help > QuickTest Professional Help from the QuickTest main window)).